Geography of Honduras: Natural resources

 The natural resources include: timbers, gold, silver, copper, lead, zinc, iron ore, antimony, coal, fish, and hydropower from the mountain rivers.

 Natural hazards

-Frequent mild earthquakes, damaging hurricanes, and floods along the Caribbean coast are examples of Honduran natural hazards.
+Frequent mild to moderate earthquakes despite located beyond North American plate–circum-Caribbean plate at the northeastern edge, damaging hurricanes, and floods along the Caribbean coast are examples of Honduran natural hazards.

 Environmental issues

 Deforestation poses a particular problem for Honduras; the goals of conserving endangered natural resources and promoting economic development has often been quite difficult to combine, which has resulted in conflicting policies that fail to protect forests.
 Honduras has suffered the greatest percentage loss of forest cover of any country in Latin America.
 The forests in Honduras are an important source of economic resources to finance government programs.
 The tropical forests in Honduras are diminishing rapidly due to poverty in the country.
 The majority of the population of Honduras see the forests as an obstacle to the expansion of ranching and agricultural activities, ignoring the significance that forests have for the society through protection of fauna, soils, recreation, purification of air, and the regulation of water sources.
 The urban population is also increasing rapidly over the years, which means that it has led to the clearing of land for farming and the farming of marginal soils in rural areas, as well as to uncontrolled development in the fringes of urban areas.

 Illegal logging is also a major problem in Honduras.
 The majority of the production of timber in the country is illegal.
 According to the Center for International Policy and the Environmental Investigation Agency, the timber trade corruption involves politicians, timber companies, bureaucrats, mayors, and even the police.
 All of these factors contribute to deforestation and consequently to soil erosion.
 According to the Food and Agriculture Organization, Honduras lost 59,000 hectares of forest per year between 1990 and 2000.